top of page

 Girl

-He lay on the bed… and got on top of me… and put something into me… but I do not know what… I cried out… he said… if I did have… he would beat me… and lick me… I cried out… he got up… and locked the bedroom door… he came to the bed… and again put something into me… I cried out…
+He lay on the bed… and got on top of me… and did something to me… but I do not know what… I cried out… he said… if I did have… he would beat me… and lick me… I cried out… he got up… and locked the bedroom door… he came to the bed… and again did something to me… I cried out…

 INTERLUDE